Offers access to

 1) Pre-Master's programme

-The pre-Master's programme includes a maximum of 30 ECTS and takes one semester to complete.
+The pre-Master's programme includes a maximum of 30 EC and takes one semester to complete.
 An academic year at University of Amsterdam is divided in two semesters: semester I (Sept-Jan) and semester II (Feb-Aug).
 After completion of your pre-Master's programme, the earliest official start of the Master’s programme is the next semester.

 You may be required to complete one, two, three or all four of the following courses of the pre-Master's programme:

-Milestones in Communication Science1—212
+Foundations of Communication Science1—212

 Mastering your Master's (for international students)???studyprogramme .period???
 1—

-2) Online course: Milestones in Communication Science
+2) Online crash course: Foundations of Communication Science

 How to apply